oyvindeh/ucss/README.md

 ```
 $ ucss -h http://example.com/foo.html -c foo.css
 ```
 Note that the CSS file has to be stored locally (for the time being).
-To check multiple pages, and also output duplicates as well as all used and unused rules, you can do
+To output duplicates as well as all used and unused rules, you can do
 ```
-$ ucss -d -u -h http://example.com/foo.html -h http://example.com/bar.html -c foo.css
+$ ucss -d -u -h http://example.com/foo.html -c foo.css
 ```
 To use a config file ("ucss.json") that you have created in the current folder, simply run
 ```